-Although the skin of Papaya isn’t toxic, I don’t recommend you consume it.
-The papaya plant can produce latex, which may be absorbed into the skin of the fruit.
-Eating this can give you an upset stomach.
-On top of that, it is not pleasant tasting.
-Better to stick to the delicious flesh!
+Although the skin of papaya isn’t toxic, I don’t recommend that it be eaten.
+The papaya plant produces latex, which is absorbed into the skin of the fruit.
+Eating the skin can give you an upset stomach and should be tossed out or composted.

 - Papaya Sorbet – Blend with water, sugar, and lemon juice before freezing for a few hours for a healthy, sweet treat on a hot day.